1. thinkSPAIN

 Interestingly, other countries have tried similar restrictions on foreign buyers, like Switzerland, Singapore, New Zealand, and Canada.
 But when you look at what happened to house prices in those countries, it seems these restrictions didn't really work.
 For example, New Zealand banned foreign buyers in 2018, but house prices continued to rise.
 This suggests that things like interest rates, the number of houses available, economic growth, and population changes have a bigger impact on house prices than just who's allowed to buy them.
 Read our guide to understand what taxes are currently applicable when purchasing a property in Spain.

-The changes in 2025 reflect a broader effort to address housing affordability, tenant protections, and property owner rights.
+The changes introduced in 2025, many of which remain in force in 2026, reflect a broader effort to address housing affordability, tenant protections, and property owner rights.
 For landlords, the extended contract duration and new rental index provide predictability, but stricter regulations in stressed areas may limit flexibility.
 Tenants benefit from capped rent increases and enhanced protections, such as landlords being mandated to cover real estate fees and maintain properties in good condition.
 The fast-track squatter eviction process offers reassurance for second-home owners, especially in coastal areas where squatting has been prevalent.

-In conclusion, navigating Spanish property law in 2025 requires understanding these updates to make informed decisions.
+In conclusion, navigating Spanish property law in 2026 requires understanding how the changes introduced in 2025 continue to apply in practice.
 Whether you are renting, buying, or managing property, staying compliant with the latest regulations is crucial for a smooth experience in Spain's dynamic real estate market.
 To find experts who can advise on property law, visit our directory.

 The information contained in this article is for general information and guidance only.
 Our articles aim to enrich your understanding of the Spanish property market, not to provide professional legal, tax or financial advice.
 For specialised guidance, it is wise to consult with professional advisers.
 While we strive for accuracy, thinkSPAIN cannot guarantee that the information we supply is either complete or fully up to date.
 Decisions based on our articles are made at your discretion. thinkSPAIN assumes no liability for any actions taken, errors or omissions.